-Integrated control and numerical keys in conjunction with the LC display allow local communication with the device.
+Integrated control and numeric keys in conjunction with the LCD facilitate local interaction with the device.
 Via these elements all information of the device such as configuration and setting parameters, operating messages and measured values can be accessed.
+Setting parameters may be changed in the same way.